ishankbhatnagar/ishankbhatnagar/README.md

 <h1 align="center">Hi 👋, I'm Ishank Bhatnagar</h1>
 <h3 align="center">A machine learning/deep learning enthusiast</h3>

 - 🌱 I’m deeply interested in AI/ML and am currently exploring the theoretical foundations of neural networks while upskilling in the domain of large language models (LLMs).
+I have also worked on Arduino and Raspberry Pi IoT projects.

 [![An image of @infernorising's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/infernorising)](https://holopin.io/@infernorising)